rwieruch/blog_robinwieruch_content/react-svg-icon-components.md

 };
 {{< /highlight >}}

-Having this in place, SVGR's template feature will add the custom hook to every generated icon component.
+Having this in place, SVGR's template feature will add the {{% a_blank "custom hook" "https://github.com/the-road-to-learn-react/use-with-viewbox" %}} to every generated icon component.
 The hook only runs for icon components which have no viewBox attribute though.
 If you run your application again, you should see all icon components rendered properly, even though you may have removed the viewBox attribute from one of them.

 <hr class="section-divider">